kurrent-io/KurrentDB-Client-NodeJS/docs/api/delete-stream.md

 # Deleting Events

-In EventStoreDB, you can delete events and streams either partially or completely.
+In KurrentDB, you can delete events and streams either partially or completely.
 Settings like $maxAge and $maxCount help control how long events are kept or how many events are stored in a stream, but they won't delete the entire stream.
-When you need to fully remove a stream, EventStoreDB offers two
+When you need to fully remove a stream, KurrentDB offers two
 options: Soft Delete and Hard Delete.

 ## Soft delete

-Soft delete in EventStoreDB allows you to mark a stream for deletion without completely removing it, so you can still add new events later.
+Soft delete in KurrentDB allows you to mark a stream for deletion without completely removing it, so you can still add new events later.
 While you can do this through the UI, using code is often better for automating the process, handling many streams at once, or including custom rules.
 Code is especially